10 PDPA Obligations Every Singapore Business Must Follow

 - The recipient country has comparable data protection laws

-- You have contractual clauses binding the recipient to PDPA-equivalent obligations
+- You have contractual clauses binding the recipient to PDPA-equivalent standards

-- The individual consents to the transfer after being informed of the risks
+- The individual consents after being told about the risks

 - The transfer is necessary for a contract between you and the individual

-For businesses operating internationally, see PDPA vs GDPR: Key Differences.
+For businesses operating across borders, see PDPA vs GDPR: Key Differences.

 Obligation 10: Data Breach Notification